Thomas B. Molloy: Political career

 Thomas Molloy was elected to the Manitoba legislature in the 1914 provincial election, defeating Conservative incumbent Albert Prefontaine by seven votes in the Carillon constituency.
 The Conservatives won the election, and Molloy sat with his party in opposition.

 In 1915, the Conservative government of Rodmond Roblin was forced to resign from office amid a corruption scandal.
 A new election was called, in which the Liberals won a landslide majority.
 Molloy, however, lost his seat to Prefontaine by twenty-four votes.
 His defeat was primarily due to the Liberal Party's unpopularity among some francophone voters, who opposed the party's plans to end funding for denominational education.

 Molloy ran for the Canadian House of Commons in the federal election of 1921 as a candidate of the Liberal Party of Canada, and lost to Progressive candidate Robert Alexander Hoey by 1,397 votes in the riding of Springfield.
-He also attempted to return to the provincial legislature in the 1927, but lost to Prefontaine by 1,146 votes.
+He also attempted to return to the provincial legislature in 1927, but lost to Prefontaine by 1,146 votes.
 Prefontaine was by this time a member of the Progressive Party of Manitoba.

 Molloy made a further bid for elected office in the 1935 federal election, running as a candidate of Henry Herbert Stevens's Reconstruction Party in the riding of St. Boniface.
 He finished last in a field of five candidates with only 438 votes.